Ernest Zacharevic: Career

-in 2015 Ernest held a solo exhibition at the Underdogs gallery in Lisbon Portugal, this was the first introduction publicly of his origami themed body of work entitled The Floor is Lava.
-Since this time he has been travelling around the work for independent projects, producing beautiful walls globally.
+in 2015 Zacharevic held a solo exhibition at the Underdogs gallery in Lisbon Portugal; this was the first public exhibition of his origami-themed body of work entitled The Floor is Lava.
+Since this time he has been travelling around the world for independent projects, producing beautiful walls globally.

-Since 2016 Ernest has directed focus to the initiation of the Splash and Burn Project, an artist led artivism campaign which used street art to communicate issues concerning the unsustainable production of Palm Oil in South East Asia.
+Since 2016 Zacharevic has directed focus to the initiation of the Splash and Burn Project, an artist-led artivism campaign which used street art to communicate issues concerning the unsustainable production of Palm oil in South East Asia.
 Since its inception, the project has collaborated with 9 international artists all creating works to generate awareness of the issues towards positive change.

 Replay NYC

-In September 2015 Artist Ernest Zacharevic and Photographer Martha Cooper began their series of collaborations entitled “ReplayNYC.”

-The project was inspired by Martha’s iconic book "Street Play” which captured carefree New York City kids in the late 1970s.
-In his signature style, Ernest brings Martha’s subjects back to the streets; combining elements of painting and installation.

-Seven works were carefully curated by Martha and Ernest, with each image corresponding to a specific location to illustrate the vibrant, ever changing landscape of New York City.
-Most of these paintings have disappeared, existing now only though Martha’s photos.
+In September 2015 Zacharevic and photographer Martha Cooper began their series of collaborations entitled “ReplayNYC.”
+The project was inspired by Cooper’s iconic book "Street Play” which captured carefree New York City kids in the late 1970s.
+In his signature style, Zacharevic brings Cooper’s subjects back to the streets, combining elements of painting and installation.
+Seven works were carefully curated by Cooper and Zacharevic, with each image corresponding to a specific location to illustrate the vibrant, ever-changing landscape of New York City.
+Most of these paintings have disappeared, existing now only through Cooper’s photos.

-This on-street project was showcased for the first time in 2016 at the Long Beach Museum of Art; Martha’s original images paired with the photographs of Ernest’s recreations.
-Also featured were in-progress photos of the project, along with a wider selection of Martha’s images from around the world of children engaged in creative play.
+This on-street project was showcased for the first time in 2016 at the Long Beach Museum of Art; Cooper’s original images were paired with the photographs of Zacharevic’s recreations.
+Also featured were in-progress photos of the project, along with a wider selection of Cooper’s images from around the world of children engaged in creative play.

 Splash and Burn

-Splash and Burn is a public art project curated by Ernest Zacharevic and coordinated by Charlotte Pyatt, run in association with the SOS Sumatran Orangutan Society and the OIC Orangutan Information Centre.
-The aim is to provide an alternative platform for organisations and NGOs fighting to initiate positive change by embracing the weight of the Street Art community, inviting international artists to create murals/sculptures and interventions in and around the urban landscape of Medan Indonesia.
-Ernest hopes to raise a wider consciousness of conservation issues globally while helping to facilitate relationships with communities directly.
+Splash and Burn is a public art project curated by Zacharevic and coordinated by Charlotte Pyatt, run in association with the SOS Sumatran Orangutan Society and the OIC Orangutan Information Centre.
+The aim is to provide an alternative platform for organisations and NGOs fighting to initiate positive change by embracing the presence of the street art community, inviting international artists to create murals/sculptures and interventions in and around the urban landscape of Medan, Indonesia.
+Zacharevic hopes to raise a wider consciousness of conservation issues globally while helping to facilitate relationships with communities directly.
 Splash and Burn is an ongoing initiative.
-The latest project was realised in 2019 by Spanish Artist ESCIF, which involved a rewind symbol carved into a palm oil planation in Indonesia to be rewilded with trees indigenous to the surrounding rainforests.
-In Collaboration with Indonesian musician Nursalim Yadi Anugerah, REWILD was accompanied by a short film produced by Studio Birthplace currently on the festival circuit.
+The latest project was realised in 2019 by Spanish artist ESCIF, which involved a rewind symbol carved into a palm oil plantation in Indonesia to be rewilded with trees indigenous to the surrounding rainforests.
+In collaboration with Indonesian musician Nursalim Yadi Anugerah, REWILD was accompanied by a short film produced by Studio Birthplace currently on the festival circuit.